NUKnightLab/weatherbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Weather Bot is an automation tool designed to fetch data from the National Hurricane Center and the National Weather Service, identify relevant weather alerts and warnings, and publish weather reports on El Vocero platforms.
+Weather Bot is an automation tool designed to fetch data from the National Hurricane Center and the National Weather Service, identify relevant weather alerts and warnings, and publish weather reports.

-This project is a collaboration between the Associated Press (AP) and the Knight Lab at Northwestern University.
-It's part of the Local AI Initiative, funded by the Knight Foundation, which aims to leverage AI for the benefit of local news.
+This project was originally built for El Vocero de Puerto Rico in San Juan, Puerto Rico.
+The Associated Press (AP) and the Knight Lab at Northwestern University collaborated to develop this application as part of the Local News AI Initiative, funded by the [John S. and James L. Knight Foundation](https://knightfoundation.org/articles/ai-for-local-news-advancing-business-sustainability-in-newsrooms/), which aims to leverage AI for the benefit of local news.

+The development team thanks the staff at [El Vocero de Puerto Rico](https://www.elvocero.com/) for proposing this project, and for their participation, feedback, and encouragement.

 ### Project Objectives

 - **Timely Information:** Ensuring that weather alerts are delivered promptly to keep the community well-informed about potential risks in critical times.